beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 ## Launch Assistant Pro Cloud

-The Assistant Pro Cloud can be launched from within the **Libraries App** providing quick access.
-To launch the Assistant Pro Cloud from the **Libraries App**:
+You can quickly launch Assistant Pro Cloud in a browser from within Assistant plugin's **Libraries App**.

+To launch Assistant Pro Cloud from the **Libraries App**:

 1. Open the **Libraries App**.
-2. Click your avatar to deploy the dropdown menu.
+2. Click your avatar in the upper right corner.
 3. Select **Launch Cloud**.

 :::info